Taking Saxon-CE Forward

 Without the prospect of having the current version indefinitely, I am not going to write any work that runs on it.

-RE: Taking Saxon-CE Forward - Added by O'Neil Delpratt over 10 years ago
+RE: Taking Saxon-CE Forward - Added by O'Neil Delpratt almost 11 years ago

 Not sure if you have checked out Saxon-CE lately.
 You would be pleased to know that the current version 1.1, released back in February 2013, is now under the opensource license.
 This should ease the concerns you mentioned in your post last year.